 being a bad friend, lover, relative, etc. You may literally

-begin to feel, that no good deed goes unpunished.
+begin to feel like 'no good deed goes unpunished.'

 partner who is at first perceived as nurturing and good,

 can trigger comfort for the Borderline--in that he/she might finally

 get early primal needs met.
 The only problem

 is, there's no core trust or frame of reference to back

 it up, or give any sense that this will be lasting--which spawns

 intolerable anxiety over potential loss!
 Again, this represents